Why Poured Concrete Walls are Better

 Poured Concrete Walls Are Arguably Stronger

-With the latest technology in a concrete building, it can be easier and more efficient nowadays to build a wall with poured concrete.
+Block foundation vs poured, with the latest technology in a concrete building, it can be easier and more efficient nowadays to build a wall with poured concrete.
 It requires less labor and time to complete a poured concrete wall project compared to a concrete block wall.

 Poured concrete walls have better later strength that makes them more resistant to soil and water pressure.
 In the best circumstances, they are the better choice for new home builders.

 How Much Does It Cost to Pour a 12′ Square Concrete Slab?